 The HOPE director provides initial and ongoing training for peer coaches and local NYPD officers.
 Peer coaches receive training on the HOPE model, mental health, substance use disorders and peer support, and appropriate communication within a precinct.
 Applicable NYPD precincts receive ongoing roll-call presentations on the HOPE model, eligibility, and officer responsibility for HOPE activation.

 While a variety of partners is an essential element of program success, understanding and anticipating the differing perspectives and opinions among professionals and stakeholders from a variety of backgrounds can be difficult.
 It is helpful to develop a clear and concise workflow that details the role of each partner through every step of the program.
 Cross-disciplinary training and education also valuable.

 Ensuring the confidentiality of client health records can be a challenge.
 HOPE participants consent to having certain information, such as prior substance use, released to service providers.
 HOPE program staff review these consent documents with participants in detail, but do not have access to any of the participants’ health information.
 The providers only tell program staff where participants are referred, and for what type of treatment.

-It is important to recognize and address the possibility that recovery coaches may relapse, as they are engaged in the same ongoing recovery process as clients.
+It is important to recognize and address the possibility that peer recovery coaches may relapse, as they are engaged in the same ongoing recovery process as participants.
 HOPE uses licensed mental health clinicians to supervise and maintain a supportive structure for peer coaches.